Williams dismantles Svitolina to reach U.S. Open final

 Now all that stands between the 37-year-old and her Holy Grail is Canadian Bianca Andreescu or Swiss Belinda Bencic, who will meet in the other semi-final later on Thursday.

+“If you look at the span of the career, the players I’ve played, it’s amazing that I was able to get this many.”

-The semi-final offered a classic matchup of styles with Williams and her prodigious power up against Svitolina, one of the best counter punches in the women’s game.
+The semi-final offered a classic matchup of styles with Williams and her prodigious power up against Svitolina, one of the best counter punchers in the women’s game.

 Williams did not have her ‘A’ game in warm conditions but the former-world number one knew exactly what was needed particularly on the big points.